Pittsburgh Unified Auditions FAQ (compiled by Tracey Wiser!)

 Faculty members from participating schools teach a variety of master classes on topics ranging from vocal health to dancing with confidence.
 The master classes give you an opportunity to experience a variety of teaching styles, to learn skills that will help you throughout the audition process, and to show faculty members what you can do in a safe and positive atmosphere.

 Are meals provided throughout the weekend?

-Aside from the pizza party, PUA does not provide meals throughout the weekend.
+Aside from the pizza party, PUA does not provide meals throughout the weekend for the students.
+The faculty will be fed and watered all weekend!
 There is a bistro in the lobby of the Even Hotel, and there are a variety of restaurants close to the hotel and the Pittsburgh CLO Academy.
 Students are free to leave the Pittsburgh CLO Academy between master classes on Saturday and between callbacks on Sunday to grab a meal or snack.

 What time do the events end on Sunday?

 Callbacks start at 8am.
 We will have most out of state schools do callbacks from 8-12, in 10 minute incremennts and the Oh/PA schools will be from 12-4pm/ The callbacks, master classes, and mock auditions for juniors should be finished by about 4 pm on Sunday afternoon.
 We wrap up the weekend with a session led by audition coaches to help you reflect on the weekend and prepare for the months ahead.
 If you are flying out or have more than a 7 hour drive, we will give you priority spots when we schedule your callbacks.

 How do virtual auditions work?

 Virtual auditions take place during the day on Saturday, October 14, and Sunday, October 15.
 You will receive an email with links and instructions to connect and join the Virtual Lobby before beginning your audition experience.
 Click here to Go to GET ACCEPTD AUDITION ROOM GUIDE to familiarize yourself with how the Virtual auditions will work!